52 F. normal high for April 7 at MSP.

 Growing Evidence That Human Emissions Fuel Extreme Weather, Flooding That Harms Humans, Environment.
 In 2000 England and Wales experienced the worst flooding since 1766, damaging or destroying 10,000 buildings, creating damage in excess of $1.3 billion.
 Here are the results of two new papers in "Nature", as reported by Climate Progress:

-"Scientists have predicted for decades that human-caused global warming would increased extreme weather events that cause severe harm to humans, property, and the environment.
+… in nine out of ten cases our model results indicate that twentieth-century anthropogenic greenhouse gas emissions increased the risk of floods occurring in England and Wales in autumn 2000 by more than 20%, and in two out of three cases by more than 90%."Scientists have predicted for decades that human-caused global warming would increased extreme weather events that cause severe harm to humans, property, and the environment.
 These two studies are but the latest in a growing body of scientific literature demonstrating that these predictions are coming true now.
 They should help lay to rest the myth that human-caused global warming will contribute to grievous harm only in some far-off future.
 They also strongly support the view that the human-induced increases in greenhouse gases have contributed to the devastating extreme events that hit Australia and other parts of the world in the past several months, helping to drive up food prices (see how extreme weather, climate change drive record food prices)."

 No comments: